-Unmasked Protesters Push Past Police Into Idaho Lawmaker's Session
+Unmasked Protesters Push Past Police Into Idaho Lawmakers' Session

 "The insanity of this bill is beyond me," said Boise resident Pam Hemphill, during a committee hearing Monday afternoon.
 "We don't stop our lives, suspend our civil rights and panic each year for the flu."

-The Centers for Disease Control and Prevention say more than 176,000 Americans have died due the coronavirus in the first eight months of 2020, compared to an estimated 24,000-62,000 people who died last flu season.
+The Centers for Disease Control and Prevention say more than 176,000 Americans have died due the coronavirus in the first eight months of 2020, compared with an estimated 24,000 to 62,000 people who died last flu season.

-Idaho Gov. Brad Little, a Republican, called the legislature into special session last week to take up civil liability issues, but also over election concerns from county clerks.
-They want to be able to count the massive influx of absentee ballots earlier than they can now under state law, as well as have the option to consolidate polling locations to deal with an extreme shortage of poll workers.
+Idaho Gov. Brad Little, a Republican, called the legislature into special session last week to take up civil liability issues as well as election concerns from county clerks.
+They want to be able to count the massive influx of absentee ballots earlier than they can now under state law and have the option to consolidate polling locations to deal with an extreme shortage of poll workers.

 The special session is also the result of months of intense pressure and blowback from Little's own party.

-One state lawmaker referred to the governor as "Little Hitler" after he ordered the shutdown of nonessential businesses in late-March.
+One state lawmaker referred to the governor as "Little Hitler" after he ordered the shutdown of nonessential businesses in late March.
 His lieutenant governor, Janice McGeachin, who is elected separately and has ties to militia groups, has openly challenged Little's reopening push by visiting businesses that flouted those timelines and welcomed customers back earlier than allowed.

-And legislators pressured him to relinquish control over the state's coronavirus response to regional public health districts, even threatening to come after his executive authority in the future if he didn't comply.
+And legislators pressured Little to relinquish control over the state's coronavirus response to regional public health districts, even threatening to come after his executive authority in the future if he didn't comply.

 Still, most Idahoans appear to stand by Little.
-An effort to recall the governor over the summer failed, while three-quarters of registered Idaho voters polled in May supported his handling of the pandemic.
+An effort to recall the governor over the summer failed, and three-quarters of registered Idaho voters polled in May supported his handling of the pandemic.

 State senators overwhelmingly passed two bills related to elections laws Monday, which still need approval from the House.
 Lawmakers will continue to debate civil liability issues this week.